 Certain programs contain express appeal options.
-Where not indicated, §1.7 and §1.8 of this chapter include general appeal procedures.
-In addition, the Department encourages the use of Alternative Dispute Resolution methods as outlined in §1.17 of this chapter.
+Where not indicated, §1.7 of this chapter (relating to Staff Appeals Process) and §1.8 of this chapter (relating to Board Appeals Process)include general appeal procedures.
+In addition, the Department encourages the use of Alternative Dispute Resolution (ADR) methods, as outlined in §1.17 of this chapter.

-§1.32.Underwriting Rules and Guidelines.
+§1.32.
+Underwriting Rules and Guidelines.